aniruthmp/aniruthmp.github.io/_posts/2018-05-09-PCF-sso-with-scs.md

 ---
 layout: post
-title: SpringBoot Microservices using SCS and PCF SSO Tile
+title: SpringBoot Microservices using PCF Tiles SCS and Single Sing-On
 published: true
 ---

-## This demo projects shows usage of PCF Tiles SCS and Single Sing-On
  - How to use [Spring Cloud Services](http://docs.pivotal.io/spring-cloud-services/1-5/common/index.html)?
  - How to use [Single Sing-On](http://docs.pivotal.io/p-identity/1-5/) tile in PCF?
  - How to use [Service-to-Service App](http://docs.pivotal.io/p-identity/1-5/configure-apps/service-to-service-app.html)?